Superadditivity in large $N$ field theories and performance of quantum tasks: Implications of superadditivity (II): Performance of quantum tasks

 \item The converse statement does not hold~\cite{May:2019odp}.
 In other words, the theorem is not an equivalence statement: while the existence of a bulk scattering region requires the system to have superadditivity, having superadditivity is not enough to ensure that quantum tasks can be performed.

 This last point is somewhat puzzling.
 Recall that $V_1$ ($V_2$) is the boundary spacetime region that can directly connect $c_1$ ($c_2$) to $r_1, r_2$.
 Connectedness of the entanglement wedge of $V_1 \cup V_2$ suggests that $V_1 \cup V_2$ should be most naturally thought of as a single object rather than being formed out of disjoint pieces.
 This is clear in the bulk since there is no canonical way to separate $\fb_{V_1 \cup V_2}$ into two pieces that are individually associated with $V_1$ and $V_2$.
 We can view this fact as a bulk geometrization of a `quantum information connection' between $V_1$ and $V_2$. \footnote{This can potentially be made precise by noting that $\sX_{V_1 \cup V_2}$ is generated by the large $N$ limit of operators of the form $\De_{V_1\cup V_2, \Omega}^{is} \sO(x) \De_{V_1\cup V_2, \Omega}^{-is}$ for $x \in \sigma_1 \cup \sigma_2$ and $s \in \mathbb{R}$.
 For any $s\neq 0$ the resulting operator is a highly non-trivial mixture of operators in $V_1 \cup V_2$.
-This operator may be separated into pieces individually associated with $V_1$ and $V_2$ at any finite $N$; however, these individual pieces do not survive the large $N$ limit on their own and thus, at $N = \infty$, one can only view the operator as associated to $V_1 \cup V_2$.} The `extra' operations in $V_1 \cup V_2$ should imply that there is a way to perform quantum tasks efficiently through the bulk, and thus appears to be in tension with the lack of a converse for the theorem.
+This operator may be separated into pieces individually associated with $V_1$ and $V_2$ at any finite $N$; however, these individual pieces do not survive the large $N$ limit on their own and thus, at $N = \infty$, one can only view the operator as associated to $V_1 \cup V_2$.} The `extra' operations in $V_1 \cup V_2$ should imply that there is a way to perform quantum tasks efficiently through the bulk, and thus appears to be in tension with the lack of a converse for the theorem.\footnote{See~\cite{Caminiti:2024ctd} for a discussion of the CWT in BTZ and AdS$_3$ defect geometries where a different modification of the CWT allows the converse to hold.}

 \een Below we will present a reformulation/generalization of the theorem that will have an intrinsic boundary formulation.
 Furthermore, it is conjectured to be an equivalence statement, and has a clear physical interpretation, resolving the tension mentioned above.